paulmanns/ijoc-2022-06-OA-170/README.md

 ## Subdirectory _SH_

-For each of the algorithms _top_, _astar_, and the three data subsets generated with scip, _scip\_random_ and _scip\_highest_ analyzed the article, the file results_ALGORITHM.csv contains the information of one instance (= subproblem solve) in each row.
+For each of the algorithms _top_, _astar_, and the three data subsets generated with _scip_, _scip\_random_ and _scip\_highest_ analyzed the article, the file results_ALGORITHM.csv contains the information of one instance (= subproblem solve) in each row.
 The columns of each row provide the following information:

 * ID of the instance,
 * initialization of SLIP (_1_, _2_, or  _3_),